 Located within Aramsa – The Garden Spa at Bishan-Ang Mo Kio Park, Yoga Seeds offers a setting that feels removed from the usual city rhythm.
 Guided by the idea of “Coming Home to Nature”, the garden yoga shala has glass walls facing greenery and a spacious, light-filled layout.

 Teaching at Yoga Seeds is breath-led and practical, with an emphasis on regulating the nervous system and building awareness that carries beyond the mat.
-Options and props are offered naturally, making classes accessible for beginners, returning practitioners and those managing stiffness, stress or long hours at a desk.
+Options and props are offered naturally by yoga instructors, making classes accessible for beginners, returning practitioners and those managing stiffness, stress or long hours at a desk.

 The schedule covers a wide range of styles, including Hatha, Flow, Alignment, Ashtanga and Yin, alongside less common offerings such as Sound Bath, Mindful Breathwork and Intuitive Art Journalling.
 Shower facilities, toiletries and bath towels are available through Aramsa, allowing students to freshen up easily after class.